| |

 young people and their families yearly.

-- Metro stops: McPherson Square and Metro Center;
+- Metro stops: The Church is easy walking distance from McPherson Square and Metro Center;

 - Buses: D2/4/8, P2, X2/4, S2/4/42/60/80/81.

-- The best street parking is at 6:30 pm sharp on 13th and 14th Streets.
+- The best street parking is at 6:30 p.m. sharp on New York Avenue, H Street and 13th Street; there is also parking at 7:00 p.m. on 14th Street.

 Orientation Process